History of the Australian Football League: 1990s

-21st century
+2000s

 The AFL logo was again changed in 2000, with a new look intended to coincide with the new millennium.
 Rivals Collingwood and Carlton played a pre-season match known as the 'Millennium Match' on New Year's Eve 1999.
 The new Docklands Stadium hosted its first match in Round 1, 2000, and it was the first AFL match played under a retractable roof.
 After Victorian State Football League ceased operations at the end of 1999, the Victorian-based AFL clubs established connections with the Victorian Football League (a rebranding of the former VFA), with clubs either fielding reserves teams in the VFL, or entering into affiliations with existing senior VFL clubs to serve as feeder teams.

 The early 2000s were dominated by Essendon, Brisbane and Port Adelaide, who shared the five flags from 2000 to 2004.
-Essendon won minor premierships in 1999–2001, but converted only the 2000 season into a premiership; Essendon's 2000 season set an enduring record, with a win–loss record of 24–1 across the home and away season and finals, the best ever recorded.
-Brisbane contested four consecutive grand finals, winning three from 2001 to 2003.
-Port Adelaide won minor premierships from 2002–2004, and broke through for its first premiership in the 2004 season after being labelled "chokers" for failing to capitalise on their previous two years at the top of the ladder.
+Essendon won minor premierships in 1999–2001 but converted only in the 2000 grand final; Essendon's 2000 season set an enduring record, with a win–loss record of 24–1 across the home-and-away season and finals, the best ever recorded.
+Brisbane contested four consecutive grand finals, winning three premierships in the years 2001, 2002, and 2003.
+Port Adelaide won minor premierships from 2002–2004, and they broke through for its first premiership in 2004 after being labelled "chokers" for failing to capitalise on their previous two years at the top of the ladder.
 The dominance of interstate clubs continued to six consecutive flags, with Sydney and West Coast facing each other in both the 2005 and 2006 grand finals—for one flag each—with both matches decided by less than a goal.

 The 2002 season saw the Carlton Football Club finish last, becoming the last of the twelve VFL clubs to win its first wooden spoon, before being heavily penalised for cheating the salary cap a few years earlier; the penalties saw Carlton stay near the bottom of the ladder in most of the subsequent seasons.